techidaily/site-games-able/source/_posts/embrace-mobile-gaming-playing-steam-games-on-smartphones.md

  If no controller is detected, the Steam Link app will use the**Touch Controller** by default.

  If everything looks good, tap**Start Playing** .
 The app will establish a connection with your computer, and you can navigate it in real-time.
-Steam Link will immediately[display your Steam library in Big Picture Mode](https://www.makeuseof.com/what-is-steam-big-picture-mode-explained/) .
+Steam Link will immediately [display your Steam library in Big Picture Mode](https://www.makeuseof.com/what-is-steam-big-picture-mode-explained/) .
 Select a game, then tap**Play** to begin streaming your Steam game from your computer to your phone.

 ### Connect to Another Computer via the Steam Link App